 What are the aims of this course?

 Apprenticeships allow 16+ year olds to start work and earn a wage, while learning new skills that lead to nationally recognised qualifications.
 Apprenticeships are designed with the help of employers in the industry, so they offer a structured programme that takes apprentices through the skills needed to do a job well.
-Most of an apprentice's training takes place on the job but they will also have to complete off-the-job training within college by day release or over a number of days in a block.
-Health and Social Care apprentices work towards a work-based diploma qualification that serves as the required qualification for registration and regulatory requirements in the social care sector in England.
-Additionally, they will gain a nationally recognised Edexcel certificate.
+Most of an apprentice's training takes place on the job but they will also have to complete off-the-job training within college by day or block release.
+Automotive apprentices work towards a nationally-recognised competence based qualification and also a knowledge-based qualification.

 What are the areas covered by this course?